 Out of The Game

-Salespeople who haven’t sold in awhile should be avoided.
+Salespeople who haven’t sold in awhile should be avoided when it comes to hiring first salesperson.
 A common mistake made by startup founders is to hire a former VP of Sales or Director to be the first sales hire.
 A founder promises them they’ll be responsible for the sales department in a few months and will be hiring some junior reps to manage soon.
 What happens is the senior sales leader hasn’t been in the trenches in a long time and doesn’t have what it takes to get the job done.
 The pay cut is too much, they see the writing on the wall, and you’ve just wasted a lot of money and time.
 They often overpromise and underdeliver.

 Never Trust The Rolodex